sahassan012/movie-review-analysis-myVector/README.md

 The built-in C++ Vector class from the standard library is based on a dynamically-allocated array.
 This repo consists of a new implementation of the vector class, using a different design approach.

 ## How it works
-The Movie Reviews program within functions.cpp uses .txt files that consist of movie reviews as a way of testing and utilizing the new vector class(myVector).
+The Movie Reviews program within functions.cpp uses .txt files that consist of movie reviews as a way of testing and utilizing the new vector class that is in myVector.cpp

 The .txt file expected by the program must be in the following format:
 * line 1: Movie name